A Guide for Consumers Who Want to Protect Their Privacy and Companies That Want to Respect Consumer Choice

 * Customization of content cannot be based on unique user identifiers under EFF’s DNT policy, but it may be possible to implement non-tracking forms of customization, where the user's browser or the site knows (for instance) that the user is interested in cars but doesn't know why, or who they are.

 This guide was an overview.
-Check out the full Do Not Track policy.
+Check out the full Do Not Track policy and the technical implementation guide.